Code-Institute-Submissions/Battleships-3/README.md

 ![](images/sink_all.png)
 #

-If the user runs out of guesses the game is finished and the user is offered a Game Over message.
+If the user runs out of guesses the game is finished and the user is offered a Game Over message along with the number of guesses used, which is dependant on game level.

 ![](images/game_over.png)